One of the many wonderful aspects of life in Barcelona is the public transport network.

 For example, you could take a barrio bus (local public mini-bus) to connect with a regular bus to connect with the metro, or take a tram which connects with a local train which connects with a funicular.
 If you do all that in one hour and fifteen minutes from the start of your journey it only debits your ticket by one journey.
 However, note that once you leave the metro system you will have to use another ride when re-entering the metro.

 IMPORTANT: Keep your ticket flat.
 If the ticket gets bent or torn then it will likely not work.
 You can take your damaged ticket to a TMB Customer Services office (in Diagonal, La Sagrera and Universitat metro stations) and they will issue you with another ticket.
-You could also ask at an office in a metro station if you’re patient and polite the staff can, although they are not obliged to, issue you with a new ticket credited with the correct number of journeys.
+You could also ask at an office in a metro station, or on a bus.
+If you’re patient and polite the staff can, although they are not obliged to, issue you with a new ticket credited with the correct number of journeys.